Park Authority

 The determination of what degree of cost recovery is appropriate is based on a notion of where a service rests on the continuum of services.
 Some services are felt to be of general benefit to all and are, therefore, subsidized to some degree.
 Others are felt to be of benefit only to those who participate.
 In such instances, full cost recovery is warranted.

 Fee adjustments must also keep pace with increases in the cost-of-living and the cost of operations.
-The Washington region consumer price index (CPI) was up 3.5% over the first half of 2023.
-Cumulative two-year growth was 10.1%.
+The Washington region consumer price index (CPI) was up 2.0 percent during Fiscal Year 2025 (July 2024 to July 2025).
+Cumulative two-year growth was 5.7 percent.

 2. Determine the going rate.
 Others offering similar services are surveyed to ensure that Park Authority rates are generally within the range of comparable providers – public and private.